Solar Panel Installation Cost

 When choosing a company, the solar panel installation cost is known beforehand, so that ulterior surprises should not arise.
 Usually, a team of professionals evaluates the type of roofing and determines the fastening system and the materials which will be needed for a proper put in place of the solar panel system.
 The average cost for residential panels in US is $6.21 per installed watt, with a higher rate in California, where the price reaches $6.58 and smaller prices in Arizona and New Jersey, where prices fall under the $5.80.

 One of the main causes of price variation is the time needed to perform the installation.
 If in the sunnier areas which are more appropriate for PV panel installation the costs are smaller than the national average, the areas with less sun or less space for positioning the panels have considerably higher rates for such type of procedures.
 Another reason for variable prices is the size of the panel system.
-The solar panel installation cost (<10kwh) is usually higher than the cost required for commercial systems.
+The installation cost for solar panels (<10kwh) is usually higher than the cost required for commercial systems.

-Do it yourself installation can cut off on the solar panel installation costs.
+Do it yourself installation can really cut off on costs.
 Producers offer clients the options to purchase the panels and mount them on the roof without specialized help.
 However, this type of attempt is suitable only for those persons who have successfully completed other DIY projects and have the necessary tools.
 Investing in tools from scratch, cumulated with the panel cost and the time consumed discovering how to best use them to serve your purpose may result in a more expensive alternative than hiring a specialized company.

 The actual price of DIY installation varies on the types of supply materials used, the tools needed as well as on the installer’s skills.
 Take into consideration the fact that “time is money” too.
 Furthermore, accidents resulted in damaging the system, the roof or the electric tools, will be (financially) supported by the installer.